Which Do You Need? Photoshop Elements vs. Photoshop CC

 Photoshop Elements is typically built on the previous generation of Photoshop’s engine; many of the previous year’s star Photoshop features would appear in the current year’s version of Elements.
 For example, Content-Aware Fill first appeared in Photoshop CS5 in 2010, and made its way to Photoshop Elements 9 in 2011.

-Photoshop Elements 14, for example, includes a new Haze Removal feature introduced earlier this year in Photoshop CC and Lightroom CC.
+Photoshop Elements, for example, includes a Haze Removal feature introduced in 2014 in Photoshop CC and Lightroom CC.
 Although we often like hazy, misty images, sometimes it’s nice to have control over how much haze is in the shot.

-Another new feature is the ability to sharpen images that are blurry due to camera motion.
+Another feature is the ability to sharpen images that are blurry due to camera motion.

 Photoshop Elements also includes advanced features that either are not in Photoshop CC, or are more difficult or time consuming to apply.
 For example, the Photomerge Scene Cleaner lets you combine several photos of the same scene (say, a popular tourist attraction) such that people strolling by are no longer in the shot.

 We have dozens of courses on Photoshop on LinkedIn Learning.
 See them all here.

 - Photoshop CC 2018 Essential Training: The Basics